Steven Edwards AIA, NCARB

 Steve received his Bachelor of Architecture from the University of Houston.
 While in his fourth and fifth years of the five-year degree program, Steve was selected for one of a limited number of seats in the College of Architecture’s prestigious honors design studio.
 In place of the usual faculty instructors, prominent practicing architects from around the globe taught the core design curriculum.
 Registered in Texas to practice architecture, he is a member of the American Institute of Architects (AIA) and is certified by the National Council of Architectural Registration Boards (NCARB).

-Steve's off-hours pursuits range from spending time with family and extended family to working to earn his private pilot’s license.
+Steve's off-hours pursuits range from spending time with family and extended family.
 He also enjoys downhill skiing, kayaking, mountain biking, travel, visiting ancient Anasazi sites in the Southwest and collecting old maps.
 And he still gets a thrill out of sailing.